 Group study rooms are available for law student group use at the Law Library.
 These rooms are located on the lower level of the library and are limited to law student use.

 The Law Library maintains a collection of past exams, both online and as part of Course Reserves.
 The exams are added to the collection only at the request of individual professors.
-You must use your Forums login and password to access the online Sample Exams.
+You must use your UA NetID credentials to access the online Sample Exams.

 Interlibrary Loan (ILL)